JustinMMiller/WorldArchitect/src/README.md

 	- This folder contains the code relating to Events and the Events system.
 - Graphics
 	- This folder contains code for exporting pictures of Maps. *This needs overhauled*
-- RaceSystem
-	- This folder contains code relating to Races implementations
 - TagSystem
 	- This folder contains code relating to Tags and the Tags system.
-- TerrainSystem
+- SettlementSystem
-	- This folder contains code relating to Terrains and the Terrains System.
+	- This folder contains code relating to Settlements.

+### Notes ###
+Previously, there was a TerrainSystem folder and a RaceSystem folder.
+This functionality has been folded into the TagSystem.